1Password/scim-examples/beta/google-cloud-run/README.md

 ## Before you begin

 Complete the necessary [preparation steps to deploy 1Password SCIM Bridge](/PREPARATION.md).
-You'll also need an Google Cloud account with permissions to create a project, set up billing, and enable Google Cloud APIs to create and manage secrets in Secret Manager.
+You'll also need a Google Cloud account with permissions to create a project, set up billing, and enable Google Cloud APIs to create and manage secrets in Secret Manager.

 > [!NOTE]
 > If you don't have a Google Cloud account, you can sign up for a free trial with starting credit: <https://console.cloud.google.com/freetrial>

 ## Step 1: Set up Google Cloud

+1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>
-1. Create a [project](https://cloud.google.com/docs/overview#projects) to organize the Google Cloud resources for your 1Password SCIM Bridge deployment, and set it as the default project for your Cloud Shell environment:
+2. Create a [project](https://cloud.google.com/docs/overview#projects) to organize the Google Cloud resources for your 1Password SCIM Bridge deployment, and set it as the default project for your Cloud Shell environment:

     ```sh
     gcloud projects create op-scim-bridge --set-as-default